 How to lead 23,000 employees during a crisis

 How do you manage your staff during a pandemic of unprecedented magnitude?
 What doesn’t work at all in such a situation?
 One person who should know is Erich Harsch.
 As CEO of the Hornbach DIY group, he is responsible for 23,000 employees.
 How did his employees inspire him during the pandemic?
-Harsch discusses it all here in an interview and will go into more detail at the 71st International Retail Summit.
+Harsch discussed it all here in an interview and at the 71st International Retail Summit.

 GDI: DIY was in vogue during the crisis.
 Which articles were in high demand?

 Erich Harsch: There was a tendency for our whole range to be in demand as many people tackled projects doing up apartments, houses and gardens.
 When the pandemic started, paint was particularly popular at first.
 A lot of new interior and exterior decorating was obviously done.
 Then, as the weather got warmer, gardening supplies were added, right down to garden sheds, patio timbers and other building materials that are used to redesign outdoor areas.
 And of course, leisure equipment such as barbecues, pools, etc. became very popular.
 In the current year, we have been able to ascertain that the first embellishments have whetted the appetite for more.
 Even though purchases had to be made online more frequently due to the lockdowns, and although the significantly cooler weather in spring 2021 set other priorities – demand is still very high.

 You are in charge of over 23,000 employees.
 Has leadership changed during the crisis?